⭐ Get this activity at a HUGE discount in our CELL ENERGY UNIT!

 - Read an introduction to the lab and photosynthesis.
 (Students should have some prior teaching on photosynthesis before this lab.)

 - Prepare “leaf disks” by punching holes in spinach leaves with a straw and removing gases from the leaf disks using a syringe.
-Kids this part of the lab!
+Kids LOVE this part of the lab!
 (I reuse the syringes over and over and over to save money.)

 - (Part One) Place spinach leaf disks in light and in the dark.
 Students will then record data in a data table, answer follow-up questions, and complete a CER for this part of the lab.